WilcyWilson/SOLID-Design-Principles/DependencyInversionPrinciple/README.md

-## First part and Second of Dependency Principle?
+## First part and Second part of Dependency Principle?
 - High level modules should not depend upon low level modules.
 Both should depen upon abstractions.
 - Abstractions should not depend upon details.
 Details should depen upon abstractions.